tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

     // Out is a channel for sending outbound messages.
 Envelope.To or Broadcast
     // must be set, otherwise the message is discarded.
     Out chan<- Envelope

+    // Error is a channel for reporting peer errors to the router, typically used
+    // when peers send a malformed, invalid, or malignant message.
+    Error chan<- PeerError
 }

 // Close closes the channel, and is equivalent to close(Channel.Out).
 This will